redshodan/unsonic/README.rst

       Music: %(here)s/test/music

 Adjust them to fit your deployment needs.
-The mishmash.paths can have multiple music directories, one per line. %(here) refers to the location of the configuration file itself.
+The mishmash.paths can have multiple music directories, one per line. %(here)s refers to the location of the configuration file itself.